The cannabis and CBD markets are some of the fastest growing sectors in North America.

 Lastly, companies need to do a better job of keeping the customers they have.
 So many are focused on generating leads and the initial sale but not doing a good job turning them into repeat, loyal customers who become advocates for the brand.”

-10. The content can’t break the mold
+10. The content can’t break the mold.

 As a new ecommerce startup, it is extremely hard to get the content we create to gain visibility in this competitive industry.
 We didn’t realize how hard it would be to reach our target audience online.
 Creating content that provides value so users will want to engage with, or share has been an uphill battle for us.
 With so much content already existing, separating ourselves from everyone else has been challenging.

-Joanne Saffron – Founder, CBD to Wellness
+Joanna Saffron – Founder, CBD to Wellness

 What’s a brand to do?